mkrueger/icy_draw/README.md

 | data/tdf/      | Stores tdf fonts
 | data/palettes/ | Stores palettes
 | autosave/      | Autosave data
-| settings.toml  | IcyDraw settings
+| settings.json  | IcyDraw settings
 | icy_draw.log   | IcyDraw log file

 Note that fonts/palettes etc. do not need to be unzipped.
 Just throw a .zip file in there containing fonts and IcyDraw will pick them up.